samarthtiku/TEAM1-MARS-ROVER-KATA-WINSTON_NAHUM_SAM-/README.md

 2. **Inheritance**: Rover hierarchy with `AbstractRover` as the base class.
 3. **Polymorphism**: Different rover types can be used interchangeably.
 4. **Abstraction**: `AbstractRover` provides a common interface for all rover types.

-Here’s the **Design Patterns** section formatted in a README-friendly style:

----

 ## 🎨 Design Patterns